MicrosoftDocs/VBA-Docs/api/Office.ODSOFilter.md

 ## Example

-The following example changes an existing filter to remove from the mail merge all records that do not have a **Region** field equal to "WA".
+The following example changes an existing filter to remove from the mail merge all records that don't have a **Region** field equal to "WA".

 ```vb